 Chartwell (the home of Winston Churchill), signposted from the M25 which links with the M20/M26 northbound.
 Also in the area is the home of General Wolfe, the victor at the battle of Quebec, near to Westerham.

-Chatham Dockyard by car via the Medway Towns with ancient buildings, museums, shops, an outlet centre and the "Dickens World" experience.
+Chatham Dockyard by car via the Medway Towns with ancient buildings, museums, shops, and an outlet centre.

 Dover for ferries to France, Dover Castle, and Samphire Hoe Nature Reserve, (created at the bottom of the white cliffs to the west of Dover from the spoil from the Channel Tunnel) is on the M20 and can be reached from Hollingbourne in 45 minutes.
-Just beyond Dover going east is St. Margaret's Bay, one time home of Ian Fleming and the historic seaside town of Deal which is noted for the beach front conservation area.
+Just beyond Dover going east is St. Margaret’s Bay, one time home of Ian Fleming as well as that of Noel Coward.
+At St. Margaret’s Bay is the Pines Organic Garden and cliff top walks to the South Foreland Lighthouse.
+Nearby is Walmer Castle and the historic seaside town of Deal which is noted for the beach front Conservation Area.

 Faversham on the north Kent coast is an historic town and the home of Shepherd Neame which is the oldest brewery in the country having been founded in 1698.
 There is an open air swimming pool, the Arden theatre, regular markets, an independent cinema, and closeby is the Brogdale Trust which manages the National Fruit Collection.
 At Brodgale are various shops offering Kent produce and a large miniature railway which runs on Sundays from 10am ro 4pm.